 The designated fire drill code for St. Mary's Medical Center is "Code RED, location."
-Code RED, location."

 If the fire is not in your area:

 - close all doors for containment

 - turn off electrical equipment and appliances

 - keep patients in your area

 - remain in your assigned area

 - prepare for further instructions, including evacuation if needed.